Student Centers’ Policies

 - Repairs for damages will be charged to the Sponsoring Organization/Department or Client at the current rate.
 Some events may require a refundable damage deposit.

-Decorations are permitted with the following limitations:
+Decorations and centerpieces are permitted with the following limitations:

 - No candles, wicks, open flames, incense/perfumes or the burning of any materials is permitted.

 - Items cannot be nailed, tacked, stapled, glued, taped or otherwise fastened to ceilings, walls, windows, columns, painted surfaces, and doorways.
+All signs and or decorations of any type must be self-supported and/or free standing.

 - Windows may not be covered under any circumstances.